class-act-org/class-act-org.github.io/docs/candidate/index.md

 That’s why I propose an alternative: Flip the interview on its head by doing a demo instead.

 This guide outlines how you can vastly improve the effectiveness of the limited time in an interview by showcasing your work through a live demonstration.
-By allowing the interviewers to engage with your project in real-time, you create an opportunity for genuine dialogue and deeper insight into your capabilities.
+By allowing the stakeholders to engage with your project in real-time, you create an opportunity for genuine dialogue and deeper insight into your capabilities.

 ---